time-stack/masters-thesis/README.md

-# Digital Appendix - Masters Thesis
+# Digital Appendix - Master's Thesis

 This is the digital appendix of the master's thesis 'Delayed Impact Optimization: Mitigating Bias in Deep Learning' submitted for acquiring the degree of
 Master of Science (M.Sc.) in Business Administration at the School of Business and Economics at Humboldt University Berlin.